Dedicated Practitioner Program: A 2-Year Training

 Residential Retreat Teacher, Movement Teacher

-She has spoken at several conferences including Mind & Life’s International Symposium and Wisdom 2.0’s Mindfulness in America Conferences, and has been a featured speaker and facilitator at the Fetzer Institute, Vassar and Pitzer Colleges, and the Contemplative Sciences Center at the University of Virginia.
-She’s especially passionate about supporting folks on the front lines to thrive in their work, and training future leaders through the Peace Corps’ Jaffe Fellows and Teaching Residents at Teachers College at Columbia University, as well as the Dalai Lama Fellows.
+She spent many years sharing her expertise nationally as a guest lecturer at conferences such as Mind & Life Institute’s International Symposium, Wisdom 2.0, and Mindfulness in Education—expanding our vision around culturally responsive teaching, and changing the paradigm of self and community care.
+Booker has been a featured speaker and facilitator at the Fetzer Institute, Vassar, and Pitzer Colleges, and at the Contemplative Sciences Center at the University of Virginia.
+She’s especially passionate about supporting the sustainability of folks on the front lines including activists, organizers, and educators, and has trained future teachers through the Peace Corps’ Jaffe Fellows and Teaching Residents at Columbia University's Teacher’s College

 Leslie Booker's Upcoming Programs